- Scrolling to About the Community Grants Program

 - Eligible applications are then assessed by a Grant Assessment Panel who will come up with a list of applicants recommended to receive a grant.

-- Applications recommended for grants under $20,000 will be approved by a delegated City Officer.
+- Applications recommended for grants up to $20,000 will be approved by a delegated City Officer.

 - Applications recommended for grants of more than $20,001 are presented to Council for approval.